 Promote legislation requiring the donation of surplus food.

-The legislation must mandate a requirement for all manufacturers, suppliers and marketers of food, including institutional caterers, to donate unsold food that is fit for human consumption, or alternately donate it for animal feed or to industry in order to reduce food loss.
+The legislation must mandate a requirement for all manufacturers, suppliers, and marketers of food, including institutional caterers, to donate unsold food that is fit for human consumption, or alternately donate it for animal feed or to a related industry to reduce food loss.

-The legislation will regulate the transfer of the surplus food to its destination.
+The legislation will regulate the transfer of surplus food to its destination.

-Examine a Ban on Transferring Organic Loss to Landfills – Similar to the practice in some US states, we recommend forbidding manufacturers from sending more than a certain amount of organic loss to landfill each month, and require them to find another solution – composting, anaerobic digestion or donation – for the remainder.
-This would require establishing criteria determining which businesses and organizations are covered by this prohibition and the threshold above which the prohibition will apply.
+Examine a Ban on Transferring Organic Loss to Landfills – Similar to the practice in some US states, we recommend forbidding manufacturers from sending more than a certain amount of organic loss to landfill each month, and when this limit is reached, they are required to find another solution – that could be composting, anaerobic digestion, or donation, for the remainder.
+This would require establishing criteria to determine which businesses and organizations are covered by this prohibition and the threshold above which the prohibition will apply.

 Alternately, examine payment for commercial loss – A voluntary mechanism currently allows local authorities to charge businesses a special fee for the collection of commercial loss.
 This mechanism should be made binding on all Israeli municipalities.
-To this end, criteria must be established for determining the payment charged all businesses for commercial loss collection.
-The amount should be set at a level that creates an economic incentive to reduce loss disposal in general, and food loss from industry, retailers, restaurants, hotels, banquet halls, etc. in particular.
-Any business that is the source of the organic loss will be required to bear the cost of its treatment.
-The payment will create an incentive for the food industry, food distributors, and caterers to donate the food rather than discarding it.
+To this end, criteria must be established for determining the payment charged to all businesses for commercial loss collection.
+The amount should be set at a level that creates an economic incentive to reduce disposal in general, and food loss from industry, retailers, restaurants, hotels, banquet halls, etc. in particular.
+Any business that is responsible for creating the organic loss will be required to bear the cost of its treatment.
+The payment will create an incentive for the food industry, food distributors, and caterers to donate the food rather than discard it.

 Multi-year ongoing governmental support for efforts to reduce food loss / encourage food rescue –

-Allocate a budget for ongoing efforts and initiatives for reducing food loss/ encouraging for rescue.
+Allocate a budget for ongoing efforts and initiatives for reducing food loss/ encouraging rescue.

-Allocate funding for food rescue and food security as part of the economic preparations for emergencies, crises, and pandemics.
+Allocate funding for food rescue and food security as part of the economic preparation for emergencies, crises, and pandemics.

 Remove obstacles to reducing food loss – Advance a comprehensive examination of existing Israeli law and amend it so to prevent food loss and encourage food rescue.